wmoore28/puppet-summit-2016/README.md

 ## Switching puppet agent on a host to point to Satellite 6.

 The final two scripts here are for switching the puppet agent on a host to point to a Satellite 6 server.
-There are a number of steps that the script will perform which, whilst not exhaustive, seemed appropriate for our migrations:
+There are a number of steps that the script will perform which, whilst not exhaustive for every customer scenario we suspect, seemed appropriate for our migrations:

 1. - Backup the existing installation
 2. - Remove the existing installation